SavageBits/interview-pairing/star_wars.md

 If you buy two different Star Wars movies, you get a 5% discount on those two movies.
 Purchasing A New Hope and The Empire Strikes Back, for example, would cost $19.

-If you buy 3 different episodes, you get a 10% discount.
-So buying one copy of each of the prequels would total $27.
+If you buy 3 different movies, you get a 10% discount.
+So buying one copy of each of the prequels, for example, would total $27.

-If you buy 4 different episodes, you get a 20% discount.
+If you buy 4 different movies, you get a 20% discount.

 If you buy all 6 Star Wars movies, you get a 40% discount.